Battle of Lake Poyang

-The Battle of Lake Poyang (鄱陽湖之戰 (Póyáng Hú Zhīzhàn)) was a naval conflict which took place (30 August – 4 October 1363) between the rebel forces of Zhu Yuanzhang and Chen Youliang during the Red Turban Rebellion which led to the fall of the Yuan dynasty.
+The Battle of Lake Poyang (鄱陽湖之戰 (Póyáng Hú Zhīzhàn)) was a naval battle which took place (30 August – 4 October 1363) between the rebel forces of Zhu Yuanzhang and Chen Youliang during the Red Turban Rebellion which led to the fall of the Yuan dynasty.
 Chen Youliang besieged Nanchang with a large fleet on Lake Poyang, one of China's largest freshwater lakes, and Zhu Yuanzhang met his force with a smaller fleet.
-After an inconclusive engagement exchanging fire, Zhu employed fire ships to burn the enemy tower ships, and destroyed their fleet.
-This was the last major battle of the rebellion prior to the rise of the Ming dynasty.
+After an inconclusive engagement exchanging fire, Zhu employed fire ships to burn the enemy tower ships and destroyed their fleet.
+This was the last major battle of the rebellion before the rise of the Ming dynasty.

 Background

-On 30 August 1363, the forces of Chen Han conducted a major amphibious assault on Nanchang but failed to take it due to the defenders' use of cannons and suffered great losses.
+On 30 August 1363, the forces of Chen Han conducted a major amphibious assault on Nanchang but failed to take it due to the defenders' use of cannons and suffered significant losses.
 The town of Nanchang was strategically located to guard Lake Poyang, which connected the Yangzi with other river basins.
-During the early 1360s Zhu Yuanzhang held key garrisons on the lake and administered them from Nanjing 560 kilometers downriver.
-In 1362, Chen Youliang tried to deposit his troops on the city walls with "tower ships".
-This proved futile as the city defenders simply moved the walls back and Chen was forced to personally lead an assault on the city gates.
-They were repelled with a barrage of cannonfire and driven back.
+During the early 1360s, Zhu Yuanzhang held key garrisons on the lake and administered them from Nanjing 560 kilometers downriver.
+In 1362, Chen Youliang used "tower ships" to transport his troops to Nanchang.
+They could not disembark on the city walls like they did at other cities because the wall was no longer on the shore.
+Chen personally led an assault on the city gates.
+They were repelled with a barrage of cannon fire and driven back.
 After this failure, Chen set up a blockade, determined to starve out the defenders, but a small fishing boat managed to slip out and reached Nanjing in time to warn Zhu Yuanzhang.